rui-qian/READ/README.md

 ## News
 - [x] [🚨2025.2.26] READ has been accepted to CVPR 2025🎉🎉🎉!
 - [x] [2025.1.21] The current code is somewhat messy, but we are confident that the results from the paper can be reproduced if all parameters are correctly set.
-If time permits, we will refactor the current code. stay tuned!
+If time permits, we will refactor the current code.
+Stay tuned!
 - [x] [🚨2025.1.21] **We released [READ-LLaVA-v1.5-7B](https://huggingface.co/rui-qian/READ-LLaVA-v1.5-7B-for-ReasonSeg-testset)\[code:[READ-7B](https://huggingface.co/datasets/rui-qian/misc/blob/main/READ-7B_scratch_test.tar.gz)\], [READ-LLaVA-v1.5-13B](https://huggingface.co/rui-qian/READ-LLaVA-v1.5-13B-for-ReasonSeg-testset)\[code:[READ-13B](https://huggingface.co/datasets/rui-qian/misc/blob/main/READ-13B.zip)\] for ReasonSeg dataset(trained from scratch)!**  Since our base code is mainly adapted from SESAME.
 If you're working within the SESAME environment, you should be able to run it smoothly by simply downloading source code [READ-7B](https://huggingface.co/datasets/rui-qian/misc/blob/main/READ-7B_scratch_test.tar.gz),[READ-13B](https://huggingface.co/datasets/rui-qian/misc/blob/main/READ-13B.zip) here.
 - [x] [2025.1.4] Inference code and the [READ-LLaVA-v1.5-7B](https://huggingface.co/rui-qian/READ-LLaVA-v1.5-7B-for-ReasonSeg-valset) model are released.
 Welcome to check them out!